Dvaid0805/get_next_line/README.md

 # 📖 get_next_line 📖

+> This repository contains a "get_next_line" project that is part of the École 42 curriculum.

 `get_next_line` is a project aimed at coding a function that reads a file descriptor and returns one line at a time from the file.
 This project enhances skills in file I/O, string handling, and memory management in C.

 ## ✏️ What does it do?